decred/dcrblog/content/posts/2017-07-25-Decred-Recruiting.md

 ### Conclusion

 We are excited to expand Decred's pool of contractors and continue to build out our system of decentralized governance.
-We encourage interested parties to reach out on [Slack](https://decred.slack.com/) (sign up for our Slack [here](https://slack.decred.org)), [Reddit](https://reddit.com/r/decred) or [the Decred Forum](https://forum.decred.org) to inquire further.
-If you would like to make a comment, please do so on [the comment thread on the forum](https://forum.decred.org/threads/decred-recruiting.5478/).
+We encourage interested parties to reach out on [Matrix](https://decred.org/matrix/) or [Reddit](https://reddit.com/r/decred) to inquire further.